Hong Kong Interest Rate Decision for November 2025: A Strategic Pause Amid Easing Financial Conditions

 Bullish scenario (30% probability)

-- Global trade stabilizes, boosting exports and GDP growth above 3% in 2026.
+- Global demand rebounds strongly, boosting exports and GDP growth above 3% YoY.

 Base scenario (50% probability)